torvalds/linux/Documentation/input/devices/atarikbd.rst

 this mode the ikbd monitors the state of the Joystick 1 fire button at the maximum rate permitted by the serial communication channel.
 The data is packed 8 bits per byte for transmission to the host.
-The ikbd remains in this mode until reset or commanded into another mode.
-The PAUSE command in this mode not only stops the output but also temporarily stops scanning the button (samples are not queued).
+The ikbd remains in this mode until reset or commanded into ayesther mode.
+The PAUSE command in this mode yest only stops the output but also temporarily stops scanning the button (samples are yest queued).

 Joystick Key Code Mode
 ----------------------